 Arvand joined Watsi on March 21st, 2017.
 16 other people also joined Watsi on that day!
-Arvand's most recent donation traveled 4,200 miles to support Nasasira, a 3-year-old from Uganda, to fund a mass removal.
+Arvand's most recent donation traveled 4,200 miles to support Kyomukama, a farmer from Uganda, to fund a hysterectomy.

 Nasasira is a 3-year-old and his parents brought him to Nyakibale Hospital seeking treatment for a concerning inguinal swelling that has caused him pain for the past 6 months.
 His parents are farmers who grow food for their family to eat and sell the rest to make ends meet.
 On May 11th, surgeons will remove his mass, which will free Nasasira of his pain and discomfort so he can grow and develop along a healthy trajectory.
 Nasasira's mother shared, “I only hope it will be possible for my son to continue to grow properly after the healing process."